-The manta rays at Manta Point can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realise they are harmless, humble giants.
+The manta rays at Manta Point can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realize they are harmless, humble giants.

-Snorkeling at Manta Point is the best way to begin the 3rd day of your DIY Nusa Penida tour!
+Snorkeling at Manta Point is the best way to begin the 3rd day of your DIY Tour!

 BANAH CLIFF VIEWPOINT

-Banah Cliff Nusa is one of the best viewpoints along the southwest coastline of Nusa Penida Island!
-Banah Cliff is not quite as popular as Kelingking Beach, though it is equally impressive in my opinion!
+Banah Cliff Nusa is one of the best viewpoints along the southwest coastline of Nusa Penida Island.

 At the jump-off point to the right is the panoramic view and sunset point and to the left is the official Banah Cliff.